StableBetStableBet

 A Race for the Notebook

 The November Handicap regularly produces horses who go on to better things the following season.
-Well-handicapped types who run big races in the November Handicap without winning are worth noting — if they can handle heavy ground at Doncaster in late November, they can handle almost anything, and they often reappear at attractive odds in the spring.
+Well-handicapped types who run big races in the November Handicap without winning are worth noting.
+If they can handle heavy ground at Doncaster in late November, they can handle almost anything, and they often reappear at attractive odds in the spring.

 The Course & Conditions